 ACKNOWLEDGMENTS:

 We thank Shu-Ou Shan (California Institute of Technology) for insightful discussion on the development of the FRET assay.
 M.G., Y.Z., and X.L. were funded by startup funds from Purdue University to Y.Z. and X.L.
+This work was supported in part by a seed grant from Purdue University Center for Plant Biology.

 DISCLOSURES: